ZachBray/simple-binary-encoding-wiki/Safe-Flyweight-Usage.md

 To generate these runtime checks, pass `-Dsbe.generate.access.order.checks=true` when running the SBE tool.

 By default, the generated checks are disabled, using conditional compilation, as they have a significant performance overhead.
-When running our car benchmarks, we see approximately 50% fewer encodes/decodes per second.
 We expect that teams will enable these runtime checks in non-production environments and in their tests.

 To enable the runtime checks: